home-assistant/home-assistant.io/source/_integrations/roomba.markdown

 ## Integration Entities

-The Roomba Integration will add the following sensors and switches.
+The Roomba Integration will add the following sensors.

 Sensors:
 - roomba_battery_level : The status of your battery